malone00edu/Project_1/README.md

 myfree() checks if the previous or next memory block is free, and if so, it coalesces the blocks.
 If the previous block is free, myfree() combines the current block with the previous block, updating the size of the combined block and the pointers.
 If the next block is free, myfree() combines the current block with the next block.

+**Instructions for MakeFile**<br>
+Navigate to the directory where this assignment is stored using the terminal on a Linux device, and then type "make" in the same folder.
+The purpose of this is to make sure the program compiles properly.

 **Testing** /*All scenarios mention here are tested in memgrind.c*/